LED Replacement Bulbs

 Q: Why are LED replacements so expensive?

 A: There is a lot of solid state technology inside the bulbs.
-All LED chips are low voltage so an AC style replacement bulb has a driver built into the bulb to convert AC to DC.
-In addition if the bulb is dimmable there is additional circuits to make the bulbs dimmable.
+All LED chips are low voltage so an AC style replacement bulb has a driver built into the bulb, to convert AC to DC.
+In addition, if the bulb is dimmable there are additional circuits to make the bulbs dimmable.
 The good news is that is installed in a pot light or track light with enough ventilation to keep the bulb at normal temperatures the LED replacement bulbs we sell are rated to last 50,000 hours.
-This means that the bulbs, if left on for 12 hours a day, will light for 12 years.
+This means that the bulbs if left on for 12 hours a day, will light for 12 years.
 Not so expensive when you factor in the lifespan and the energy savings.

 Q: Are there limitations to LED replacement bulbs?

-A: In our opinion there are limitations to all products.
+A: In our opinion, there are limitations to all products.
 The key is finding the proper replacement bulb to fit the application.
-Early on LED replacements were best suited for spot lighting or downlghting.
-As technology matured two very important things happened.
+Early on LED replacements were best suited for spotlighting or downlighting.
+As the technology matured two very important things happened.
 First the lights today can produce more light than they could just a few years ago.
 The other significant change was in the light spread.
-As the angle increased LEDs were able to provide acceptable light in more applications.
+As the angle increased LEDs were able to provideacceptable light in more applications.
 A good example would be our pot light inserts which have a 120 degree light spread eliminating "circles" on your floor.
 Another product that we waited a long time to offer is our A19, 60W replacement bulb.
-Producing 800+ lumens with a 360 degree light spread makes this bulb a true replacement for a 60 watt incandescent bulb.
+Producing 800+ lumens with a 360 degree light spread makes this bulb a true replacement for a 60-watt incandescent bulb.

 Q: How can a company claim to be selling a 60W replacement bulb that produces less than 800 lumens?

 A: No!
-Unlike CFL bulbs, LED bulbs turn on at full power without any warm up.
+Unlike CFL bulbs, LED bulbs to turn on at full power without any warm up.

-Q: Do LED bulbs have to go to the ECO Centre for disposal like CFL bulbs do?
+Q: Do LED bulbs have to go to the ECO Centre for disposal as CFL bulbs do?

 If you have other questions please call us and ask.
 We will add them to the FAQ's to assist others.
 We can be reached at 1.800.677.2698.